This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

 You may be given medicine before surgery to make you feel sleepy and relaxed.
-Caregivers may put a blanket over you to keep you warm.
+Healthcare providers may put a blanket over you to keep you warm.
 You may need to wear tight elastic stockings or special boots on your legs.
 These help improve blood flow and prevent blood clots.
 You may have one of the following:

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.